-The newest edition of our monthly newsletter is out today and can be accessed here.
-If you would like to receive the newsletter directly to your inbox please sign up in the navigation bar to the right.
+November edition of the monthly newsletter is available to download and can be accessed here.
+If you would like to receive the GADN newsletter directly to your inbox please sign up in the navigation bar to the right of this page.

 Post 2015 News

 The UN High Level Panel report on the Post-2015 development agenda was released at the end of May, and included a standalone goal to "empower women and girls and achieve gender inequality" as well as a commitment to mainstream gender throughout the framework.

 GADN co-hosts Secretary of State speech 'Putting girls and women at the heart of development'

 GADN were delighted to co-host a keynote speech by the International Development Secretary Justine Greening on girls and women in development.
 She used to speech to confirm support for a standalone gender goal in the post-2015 framework, reconfirm commitments to ending violence against women, and announce a package of other initiatives to address gender inequality.
 You can read more and watch the speech in full on the DFID website.